thebuilder/react-intersection-observer/docs/Recipes.md

 You can use `IntersectionObserver` to track when a user views your element, and fire an event on your tracking service.

-- Set `triggerOnce`, to only trigger the animation the first time.
+- Set `triggerOnce`, to only trigger an event the first time the element enters the viewport.
 - Set `threshold`, to control how much of the element should visible before firing the event.